Black witches - True Blood

 Portrayed by Eartha Kitt in the film adaption of Holes, Madame Zeroni is a fortune teller who, after being betrayed by her close friend, places a curse of bad luck on them and their descendants that would last “for always and eternity”.
 It may seem petty; however, he was duly warned what would happen if he didn’t hold up his end of the bargain.
 In return for a trip up a mountain where she could drink from healing waters to restore her failing health, she would help him fulfill a dowry requirement.
 After getting what he wanted and being ultimately unsatisfied, he packed up and left town never to visit Madame Zeroni again.

 Though Madame Zeroni is not a prominent character, she is the most important and powerful.
 If it weren’t for her there would be hardly be a tale to tell.
-Eartha Kitt is at her usual stellar best; and you can watch her and the rest of her castmates bring this endearing story to life on Disney+.
+Eartha Kitt is at her usual stellar best.

 Apolla and Artemis